 Moreover, try Milk Dust breastmilk and protein powder if you want to lose post-baby weight and don’t want to lose your milk supply.
 Many moms are seeing great results while using Milk dust lactation powder for weight loss.

 Check out Milk dust protein powder for significant improvement in milk supply and weight loss.

-What Foods to avoid for at least six weeks postpartum
+Food to avoid for at least six weeks Postpartum

 1. Vegetables and fruits that cause bloating